ELECTRIC SCOOTER CO. PTY LTD ABN 69 146 454 113

-To secure your order you must place a minimum $250 deposit.
+To secure your order you must place a 10% deposit.
 After the deposit is paid the usual wait time to receive your vehicle is 2 to 6 weeks in advance.
 Then final payment is due 7 days before delivery.
 Upon securing your order Fonzarelli will contact you to discuss the vehicle configuration, customisations and expected delivery timeframe.
 The vehicle must be paid for prior to delivery and the standard delivery timeframe following full payment is 7 working days, subject to the delivery location.

 Status of Your Deposit